lgnbhl/felixl.github.io/_posts/2019-11-07-swiss-data.md

 Using the [Tidyverse](https://www.tidyverse.org/) workflow, we can now performe a quick exploratory data analysis.

-Let’s begin with a glimpse of the data.
+Let’s begin with a glimpse at the data.

 ``` r
 glimpse(data_bfs)